 Main Events in India

-Among all these events, there are some, which are held by every Indian irrespective of their caste and crew.
-This helps the citizens of India to come together thus, reflecting India's exclusive character of "unity in diversity".
+Among all these events, there are some, which are held by every Indian irrespective of their caste and creed.
+This helps the citizens of the country to come together, thus, reflecting India's exclusive character of "unity in diversity".
 The main three events, which are held unanimously in the Indian Republic, are: